ansys/pyprimemesh/doc/source/user_guide/concepts.rst

 Model
 ------

-The :class:`Model <ansys.meshing.prime.Model>` class is the top-level container for Prime.
-It contains all information about the Prime session.
+The :class:`Model <ansys.meshing.prime.Model>` class is the top-level container for PyPrime.
+It contains all information about the PyPrime session.

 The :class:`Model <ansys.meshing.prime.Model>` is accessed from the :class:`Client <ansys.meshing.prime.Client>` class as follows: